-How did this financial product perform compared to the reference benchmark ?
+How did this financial product perform compared to the reference benchmark?

+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 This product is passively managed.
 Its investment strategy is to replicate the Index while minimizing the related tracking error.

-• How does the reference benchmark differ from a broad market index ?
+How does the reference benchmark differ from a broad market index?